gazebosim/docs/ros_installation.md

 [`ros_gz`](https://github.com/gazebosim/ros_gz) from source (this rule applies for every ROS package that uses a Gazebo library):

-  * **Use non ROS official ros_gz binary packages:** *packages.osrfoundation.org* provides binary packages for `ros_gz` for some combinations of Gazebo and ROS that are different from the existing in ROS.
-In some circumstances these packages can be outdated or even buggy, the use of them is reserved for advanced users.
+  * **Use non ROS official ros_gz binary packages:** `packages.osrfoundation.org` provides binary packages for `ros_gz` for some combinations of Gazebo and ROS that are different from the officially supported combination.
+In some circumstances the non-official packages can be outdated or even buggy, the use of them is reserved for advanced users.

-  * **Manually compile ros_gz:** some combinations of Gazebo and ROS can be prepared to be built together but don't have official or unofficial binary packages.
+  * **Manually compile ros_gz:** some combinations of Gazebo and ROS can be prepared to be built together but have no binary packages, neither official nor unofficial.

 Both approaches may also require that you modify your ROS or Gazebo source code to support this compilation.

 ### Gazebo Garden (Not Recommended)

-Gazebo Garden can be used with ROS 2 Humble and non official ROS binary packages hosted in packages.osrfoundation.org.
-These packages conflict with `ros-humble-ros-gz*` packages (based on Gazebo Fortress).
+Gazebo Garden can be used with ROS 2 Humble and non ROS official binary packages hosted in `packages.osrfoundation.org`.
+These packages conflict with `ros-humble-ros-gz*` packages (Humble officially supports Gazebo Fortress).

 To install the binary Gazebo Garden/ROS 2 Humble packages:

  * Folow [these instruction to install gz-garden](https://gazebosim.org/docs/garden/install_ubuntu#binary-installation-on-ubuntu) from `osrfoundation.org` repository
- * Install the unofficial binary packages from apt:
+ * Install `ros_gz` from the unofficial binary packages from apt:
    * `apt-get install ros-humble-ros-gzgarden`

 Gazebo Garden can be used with ROS 2 Rolling but